 I have a documented disability and need accommodations for my classes.
 Is this service under the Office of Student Success?

 Yes.
 Student Accessibility Services is a part of the Office of Student Success.
-It is where you can request services and submit your most recent documentation of your disability.
+Here, you can request accommodations and submit your most recent documentation of your disability.

 How do I stay actively engaged with the Office of Student Success and my overall college experience?